 Heather Robbie, MBACP (Accredited)

 I am a Counsellor/Therapist working with adults, older people, couples and groups in Saffron Walden.
-I am an Accredited and Registered member of the British Association of Counsellors and Psychotherapists. a Groupwork Practitioner member of the Institute of Group Analysis and am also registered with BUPA as an authorised therapist.
+I am an Accredited and Registered member of the British Association of Counsellors and Psychotherapists, a Dynamic Interpersonal Therapy (DIT) Practitioner, a Groupwork Practitioner member of the Institute of Group Analysis and am also registered with BUPA as an authorised therapist.
 I am also a Supervisor of qualified and trainee counsellors, both individual and groups.

 How can counselling help?